Updated: May 9

 Member and past chair of a college advisory board, my roles include raising scholarship funding, curriculum consulting, and student mentorship.

 I have been informed by many believable thinkers in the education and choice space.
 This includes Bryan Caplan, N.N.
-Taleb, Jackson Toby, Mitch Daniels, The Economist, Jonathan Last, Michael Spence, Michelle Singletary, Scott Galloway, Sal Kahn, Malcom Gladwell, Barry Schwartz, Daniel Kahneman, and many others.
+Taleb, Jackson Toby, Mitch Daniels, The Economist, Jonathan Last, Michael Spence, Michelle Singletary, Scott Galloway, Sal Kahn, Malcom Gladwell, Barry Schwartz, Daniel Kahneman, Andrea Malkin Brenner, and many others.

 “Learning to choose is hard.
 Learning to choose well is harder.
 And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard.”

-Before we get into the college "Choice Architecture," I did want to spend a little time on my overall approach to college, deciding which colleges to consider, the value of college, and the like.
+Before we get into the college "Choice Architecture," I did want to describe my overall approach to college, deciding which colleges to consider, the value of college, and the like.
 This will help add context to the choice architecture.
 College provides a number of student growth opportunities.
 These include: 1) improving the student’s ability to learn, 2) improving socialization, 3) providing a network for future employment, and, 4) in my view the most important outcome, is a strong recruiting signal for future employers.
 You may have other objectives as well.
-My primary belief is that, regardless of your objectives, you can meet them in a way that minimizes long term objective costs.
+My primary belief is that, regardless of your objectives, you may meet them in a way that minimizes college costs and optimizes long-term value.
 Also, this article is generally geared toward those that will work in a field that values a college education.

 In the remainder of this section, I describe my perspective on the college decision.
 This is based on the research and experiences described in the background section.
 I have noticed, many adults are anchored in their previous experiences with higher education.
 That is, their methods and outcomes (good or bad) will anchor their college decision starting point.
-Psychological anchors can be dangerous, especially with a big and somewhat emotional decision as college.
-I ask you, gentle reader, to be open minded as your beliefs may be challenged.
-An old saying is:
+Psychological anchors may be dangerous, especially with a big and somewhat emotional decision as college.
+I ask you to reserve judgment as we explore and potentially challenge held beliefs.

 I simply cannot think of a good reason to pay more money for the same value.
 My Big 4 recruiting experience will help clarify my reasoning.
 Think of the Big 4 firms’ recruiting approach as a representative model for all industry recruiting.
 The Big 4 recruits highly capable college graduates, at scale, and across almost all business, STEM, and related disciplines.
 Here is the thing.
 The Big 4 recruits broadly, from big schools and small schools, public schools and private schools.